Jacob-Noah/Starshot/README.md

 ---

 <p align="center">
-  Made with ❤️ and impatience, for retro gaming enthusiasts & the dual-screen handheld community
+  Made with ❤️ and impatience in receiving my AYN Thor, for retro gaming enthusiasts & the dual-screen handheld community
 </p>